-Please note that as a Practitioner you are required to obtain a First Aid Certificate whilst or be working towards one; City Lit offers one day Emergency First Aid at Work courses.
+Please note that you are required to obtain a First Aid Certificate whilst on the course or be working towards one; City Lit offers one day Emergency First Aid at Work courses.

 How will I be taught, and will there be any work outside the class?